5T33Z0/OC-Little-Translated/G_Linux/README.md

 5. :warning: Check the EFI > BOOT folder.
 Make sure there are no other files besides OpenCore's `BOOTx64.efi` in there to prevent GRUB from taking over your boot menu.
 6. Save the config and reboot.
 7. Reset NVRAM.
-8. Linux should be available in the Bootpicker now.
+8. Linux should be available in the Boot Picker now.

 ### Troubleshooting
 If it doesn't work, do the following: